Many running shoes use the expertise and designs of European and American brands, but that leaves out some of the greatest running shoe innovations.

 This name is an acronym for a Latin phrase, “Anima Sana In Corpore Sano”, which essentially means “a sound mind in a sound body”.
 Their research has always gone towards creating strong products to embody this ideology.
 They pride themselves on their massive research facilities that allow high-quality testing of all their products with their running shoes.

 Some of the things you’ll find among various ASICS shoes include great shock absorption and Wet Grip Rubber outsoles, letting runners move cleanly in all kinds of rainy and rough environments.
-The designs focus on comfort, and the brand’s designs prevent overpronation and helping you maintain your balance on the move.
+The designs focus on comfort, and the brand’s designs prevent overpronation and help you maintain your balance on the move.

 The prices for ASICS running shoes can vary, but products on their own site can range quite high from $150 to $220.
 If you want older models and slightly more budget options, though, you can find all sorts of standard ASICS shoes for well under $100.